zahiruldu/global.hackathon/Teams/igHumble/ABOUT.md

 About your skills and what you are going to do?
 =======

 We're all full stack C#/.NET developers, although we're most likely going to be using a NodeJS backend.
-We've a fair amount of ecperience with data visualisation so you may see something from us there, although we all love to learn so watch this space.
+We've a fair amount of experience with data visualisation so you may see something from us there, although we all love to learn so watch this space.